Sandysmile/Marketing-Campaigns/README.md

 ![image](https://github.com/Sandysmile/Marketing-Campaigns/assets/20648423/0b0d5531-76c4-4d27-9c32-f4a5468cdc70)

+6. Spliting the final dataset
+7. Scaling the final dataset

 ## Modelling

 ### 1) Base Model using Random Forest Classifer
 One of my key goal is to find a good balance of Precision and Recall indicating by F1 Score.
-The F1 score is low.
+The F1 score is low despite I using class_weight = 'balanced' I
+Guess I have to do resampling or some other types of sampling skill. overall F1 scorea are all low.

 ![image](https://github.com/Sandysmile/Marketing-Campaigns/assets/20648423/617b5fa5-8f56-4927-9119-8508ecb00bee)

+Due to my limited computation power.
+I preselect features to run the models.

 Before running cross validation and Grid Search to find the best model I analyze the feature importance using Random Forest.